JB395/Bits-to-Target-and-Difficulty/README.md

 ### abortrescan

 Stops a wallet rescan triggered by a command such as importprivkey.
-This command can be issued by a 2nd command line window, in which case the command will stop the scan and return “true”.
+This command can be issued by opening a 2nd command line window (where the first window is scanning), in which case the command will stop the scan and return “true”.

 ```
 qtum-cli abortrescan